 The budget comprises the Multiannual Financial Framework (MFF), at 1.1 trillion euros, plus an additional 750 billion euros for Covid relief, to be distributed from Brussels.
 The main goal for such eye-popping figures was probably to give the European Commission (and thereby the bloc’s power brokers, like France and Germany) more control over national governments.
 EU leaders claim so much spending is necessary to improve EU cohesion.
 However, it could lead to more centralization, which in the end would have the opposite effect.

 All these measures, as well as similar ones implemented in Japan, China and elsewhere, are financed by debt based on additional money provided by central banks.
 As there is no economic substance behind this issuance of funds, and since we know that governments will be unable to repay their debts, inflation or other financial disasters have become unavoidable.

 The key positions in the central banks, governments and international economic institutions, be it the IMF (Ms. Georgieva), the European Central Bank (President Christine Lagarde) and the U.S. Treasury Department (Secretary-designate Janet Yellen) are now occupied by people who favor increasing public debt.

-Covid-19 and additional debt creation can only delay the calamity.
+The pandemic and additional debt creation from the Covid spending spree can only delay the calamity.
 But we must remember: the bigger the debt, the higher the price that will have to be paid down the road.